lisakawai/music_transformation/index.md

 ## Prevalence of most common rhythmic value
-The fraction of all notes that have a rhythmic value corresponding to the most common rhythmic value in the music.
+The fraction of all notes that have a rhythmic value corresponding to the most common rhythmic value.
-This calculation includes both pitched and unpitched notes, is calculated after rhythmic quantization, is not influenced by tempo, and is calculated without regard to the dynamics, voice or instrument of any given note.
+Its calculation includes both pitched and unpitched notes, is calculated after rhythmic quantization, is not influenced by tempo, and is calculated without regard to the dynamics, voice, or instrument of any given note.

-The most common rhythmic value is 8th note in this example.
+The most common rhythmic value is the 8th note in this example.
 The notes that are NOT 8th notes are shown in red.
-The model is able to decrease the prevalence of 8th notes according to the control.
+The model can decrease the prevalence of 8th notes according to the control.

 ||→Decrease the prevalence of 8th notes→||
 |:-:|:-:|:-:|